Struggling to Breathe

 Medical management of asthma includes both bronchodilators and corticosteroids.
 Bronchodilators are ‘rescue’ inhalers, like Albuterol, used to bring quick relief of the symptoms of an asthma attack.
 Corticosteroids, like Prednisone, are used to manage the chronic inflammation that many asthmatics experience.
 As with most medicines, both types of treatment carry risks/side effects.
 Rescue inhalers can mask an increase in chronic airway inflammation and therefore mask the severity of asthma when they become overused.
 Corticosteroids can reduce the need for rescue inhalers, but can cause hormone changes, weight gain, glaucoma and bone loss as well as hoarse voice and thrush.

-Many singers with asthma know to rinse their mouth out after using an inhaler to help their voice function a bit better.
+Many singers with asthma know to use a spacer with their inhaler and rinse their mouth out after using an inhaler to help their voice function a bit better.

-To be clear, I am not advocating in any way, shape or form, abandoning the medical management of asthma.
+The purpose of this post is not in any way, shape or form, advocating abandoning the medical management of asthma.
 What I would like to suggest is there are some practices you can engage in that can help you manage your asthma, change your experience of breathing and how you experience your voice.

 We know the breath is intimately linked to anxiety – when we get anxious the breath becomes higher and shallower.
 There is no doubt in my mind that feeling like you can’t breathe is an anxiety producing situation!
 It isn’t clear which came first, anxiety or asthma, and in some ways it doesn’t matter, we know the two go hand in hand.
 One of my goals in working with singers with asthma is to help them break the cycle of anxiety and breathing.